 Others continue their studies at top graduate schools including George Washington University, New York University, Rutgers University, and elsewhere.

 State-of-the-Art Learning Spaces

-Learn and create with the latest in field/mobile gear and in state-of-the-art spaces that include three production studios with 4K ultrahigh-definition cameras, several edit rooms, a post-production color correction suite, Foley/ADR audio studio, and a large screening room.
+Learn and create television at Hofstra with the latest in field/mobile gear and in industry quality spaces that include two production studios with 4K ultrahigh-definition cameras, several edit rooms, a post-production color correction suite, Foley/ADR audio studio, and a large screening room.